Article_Banner_G+F.webp

 80% of Malawi’s population live in small rural communities, with the agriculture sector employing 64% of the country's workforce.
 (Wolfgang Kaehler/LightRocket via Getty Images)

 Over the last two decades, the SFHC model has been used in hundreds of villages in Malawi.
-Communities are not only seeing improvements in the distribution of labour within households, but also improved soil health, climate resiliency, income, and food security.
+Communities are not only seeing improvements in the distribution of labour within households but also improved soil health, climate resiliency, income, and food security.
 Importantly, the farmer-to-farmer exchanges have increased farmers’ social capital—they have more people to turn to during times of stress.5 By challenging social norms, facilitating open discussions, and providing a network of local support, the communities saw lasting change.

 Kerr’s team replicated this program’s success in Tanzania.
 They found a small but significant improvement in the division of farm labour after one study, with men taking on about 30 minutes more work per day.
 And using a standardised measure of mental health, researchers saw a decrease in the probability of depression for women due to both improvements in food security and gender equity.

-“The short term benefits of agroecology to addressing women’s specific needs can eventually bring about wider change.
+“The short-term benefits of agroecology in addressing women’s specific needs can eventually bring about wider change.
 Improvements in income, food and nutrition security, self-confidence, organisational capacities and economic wellbeing lay the foundations to instigate shifts in gender relations, women’s status and decision-making roles within families and communities,” Tsuamba Bourgou of Groundswell West Africa and Peter Gubbels of Groundswell International write in the October 2020 issue of Farming Matters.6 Through the holistic lens of agroecology, true agricultural transformation cannot be achieved without addressing power, gender norms, and the distribution of labour.

 A global shift